 SO here’s my short list.
 You might want to print this out, magnet it to the fridge, or find someplace obvious for those literate humans in your family to stumble upon.
 OR, you might want to write your own list.
 Make it specific.
 But listen close Mommas!
 Here is the key: We can’t expect our family to read our minds!
 This isn’t a time for self-pity, or resenting motherhood.
 (Most of us wouldn’t trade this motherhood journey for anything!)
 We simply need to learn to recognize and communicate what our greatest needs are.
 Hint: Some of these needs are best met by us arranging for it ourselves.
 And there’s nothing wrong with that, either.

 I even made a printable edition for you!!
-Click HERE to get it! 🙂
+Find it at bottom of post! 😉

 1. Sleep.
 The uninterupted kind.